ChinJ4/CIS-9440-Project-NYC--Canine-Waste-Dispensers/README.md

 We used a line chart to visualize this so that the user can see the trend throughout the years.

-6.Total service requests / yeari) We used a bar graph to visualize this because a bar graph makes it easy to compare numbers between a few years.
+6.Total service requests / year) We used a bar graph to visualize this because a bar graph makes it easy to compare numbers between a few years.

 7.Total waste bag dispensers installed / year